Video Link: https://vimeo.com/294053275

 - Excess Iron in the Bloodstream

-Secondary Hypogonadism, on the other hand, refers to any form of Low-T which is caused by systemic issues outside of the testes.
-The testes rely on signals from the Hypothalamus and Pituitary to produce Testosterone, and if they do not adequately receive these signals, then the testes will not produce enough Testosterone to meet the needs of the body, in spite of being perfectly healthy.
+Secondary Hypogonadism, on the other hand, refers to any form of Low-T, which is caused by systemic issues outside of the testes.
+The testes rely on signals from the Hypothalamus and Pituitary to produce Testosterone.
+If they do not adequately receive these signals, then the testes will not provide enough Testosterone to meet the needs of the body, despite being perfectly healthy.
 The following are some causes of Secondary Hypogonadism:

 - Opiate Use

-Obesity is a common cause of Testosterone Deficiency because obesity suppresses the body’ natural production of Testosterone.
-Adipose fat cells have the ability to convert Testosterone directly into Estrogen, and the more body fat that a person has, the more Estrogen and Less Testosterone they will have in circulation.
+Obesity is a common cause of Testosterone Deficiency because obesity suppresses the body's natural production of Testosterone.
+Adipose fat cells can convert Testosterone directly into Estrogen, and the more body fat that a person has, the more Estrogen and Less Testosterone they will have in circulation.

 Testosterone and Psychology

-Testosterone Deficiency alters psychological balance in many ways.
-Some changes are the natural result of declining energy levels and reduced metabolism, whereas other symptoms are a direct result of changes in neurological hormones which require a certain balance to maintain an optimal psychological state.
+Testosterone Deficiency alters the psychological balance in many ways.
+Some changes are the natural result of declining energy levels and reduced metabolism.
+In contrast, other symptoms are a direct result of changes in neurological hormones that require a certain balance to maintain an optimal psychological state.